Frequently Asked Questions

 Ontario’s air monitoring network is comprised of stations that are generally representative of regional air quality which are less influenced by local and industrial sources of air contaminants in urban and rural areas.
 The surrounding air monitoring site(s) closest to your location may be used to determine the air quality in your area.

-Is it possible to have high risk Air Quality Health Index even if a Special Air Quality Statement or Smog and Air Health Advisory has not been issued?
+Is it possible to have high risk Air Quality Health Index if an air quality alert has not been issued?

 Yes.
 Since smog is closely tied to the weather, it is impossible to be 100 per cent accurate 100 per cent of the time.
-For example, a weather system could arrive in Ontario before the predicted time, or could change direction.
+For example, a weather system could arrive in Ontario before the predicted time or could change direction.

-High risk Air Quality Health Index values could occur without a Special Air Quality Statement (SAQS) or Smog and Air Health Advisory (SAHA) being issued.
-It is also possible that high risk Air Quality Health Index will not materialize even though a Smog and Air Health Advisory or Special Air Quality Statement has been issued.
+High risk Air Quality Health Index values could occur without an air quality alert being issued.
+It is also possible that high risk Air Quality Health Index will not materialize even though an air quality alert has been issued.

-Can I be notified by email if a Special Air Quality Statement or Smog and Air Health Advisory has been issued?
+Can I be notified by email if an air quality alert has been issued?

 By subscribing to the service, there are three kinds of notifications that you can expect to receive by email.

-• Termination Notice: A termination notice is issued once the Special Air Quality Statement or Smog and Air Health Advisory has ended.
+• Termination Notice: A termination notice is issued once the air quality alert has ended.

 Air quality alert notification is provided all year round with the majority of alerts being issued during the May to September period depending on the weather conditions.